 No need to get precise or fancy with this.
 Just dump them on a cutting board and chop them up a bit.
 Reserve enough to top the turtles, if desired.

-FOUR.
-Place the caramels and heavy cream in a medium size bowl.
+- Place the caramels and heavy cream in a medium size bowl.
 Make sure there is enough room to stir the caramels.
-Melt the caramels in the microwave or over a pot of simmering water on the stove.
+Microwave caramel in the microwave or over a pot of simmering water on the stove (in a double boiler).

-As the caramels warm, stir them occasionally.
+Stir the caramel occasionally.
 You will begin to notice the cream starts changing color as the caramels start to melt.
 Keep stirring, eventually the caramels will start to come together in a big sticky ball.

 As you continue to heat and stir you will notice that the ball starts to separate and get stringy, this is when you know they are almost done.
 Keep stirring until the caramel has completely melted and is smooth and creamy for the perfect chocolate turtles!